wilsonify/wilsonify.github.io/content/recipes/SOURDOUGH FRENCH TOAST184.md

 ## Instructions
 1 In a pie pan or similar shallow dish, mix together the ground chia seeds and flour.
 Slowly

-whisk in the milk so that shit doesn’t get all lumpy.
-SLOWLY, MOTHERFUCKER.
+whisk in the milk so that    doesn’t get all lumpy.
+SLOWLY, MOTHER ER.
 Now

 let that sit for 15 minutes.
 Make your sleepy ass some coffee and then cut the bread up into 1-